fillmula/jsonclasses-docs/docs/api-doucumentation/types-modifiers.md

 ```

 #### floor
-Return the floor of the value of field i.e., the least integer not less than the value of field.
+The floored value of a number value.

 #### Examples
 ```python